Connecting you to God’s work through Cru

 In our hot-air balloon, the peaceful stillness was occasionally broken by a loud swish whenever Damien switched on the burners.
 They spewed a powerful, 10-foot, bright orange flame inside the 100-foot belly of the balloon.
 This forceful flame gave power for initial lift-off and kept us afloat by heating the air inside.

 As I watched, I remembered a verse describing the Holy Spirit as quenchable, like a flame.
 In 1 Thessalonians 5:19, Paul warns, “Do not quench the Spirit.”

 Just as the balloon would cool and descend if the burners didn’t flame, I need to allow the Holy Spirit to keep my zeal for Christ alive and burning every day.
 If I resist Him, then I quench His work in my heart.

-To keep His fires burning, I need to consistently do what Bill Bright, co-founder of Campus Crusade for Christ, described as “spiritual breathing.”
+To keep His fires burning, I need to consistently do what Bill Bright, co-founder of Cru, described as “spiritual breathing.”
 In that analogy, exhaling is confessing sin.
 As I examine my heart, I confess, or agree with God about any known sin, being specific.
 “If we confess our sins,” says 1 John 1:9, “He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.”

 Then I “inhale” by allowing the Holy Spirit to fill and direct me.
 This is according to Ephesians 5:18, which says, “Be filled with the Spirit” and the promise “that, if we ask anything according to His will, He hears us” (1 John 5:14,15).